Mackeson became the first brewery to introduce milk stout.

 Mackeson & Co acquired various patents relating to using lactose, or milk sugar, in brewing from 1908.
 Stout was already recommended as a source of energy during convalescence, and Mackeson hoped that the addition of lactose would further increase its nutritional value.
 Mackeson Milk Stout, the first milk stout in the world, was introduced from 1909.
 9 lbs (4.1 kg) of lactose were used in each 36 gallon barrel.
 The product was an immediate success.

-Henry and George Lawrie Mackeson sold their shareholdings to H & G Simonds, a large brewery based in Reading, in 1920.
+Henry and George Lawrie Mackeson sold their shareholdings to H & G Simonds, a large brewery based in Reading, for £285,000 in 1920.
 The two brothers took the opportunity to enter into retirement.

 Mackeson became a well-established brand throughout Kent.
 The brewery employed 120 people by 1929.